 Meet Indonesia's first dye that is 100% clean, traceable and empowering!

 I'll get a little bit more into the nerdy details of how awesome this new dye really is below.
 But for now, I'd like to show you how we grow and prepare our very own SweetIndigo™ pieces for your favorite #MadeRight pieces - starting from the farm!

-It all starts in a little nursery right next to our Rumah SukkhaCitta in Jlamprang village, Central Java.
+It all starts in a little nursery right next to our Rumah SukkhaCitta in Central Java.

-Using the seeds we saved from the previous harvest, we grow little indigo seedlings here.
+Using the seeds we saved from the previous harvest, we grow little indigo seedlings nursery first.
 Once they're big enough, we move them to the many fields surrounding the village.
-It takes our little Indigo seedlings about four months to grow to their full size.
+It takes 4 months to grow to their full size.
 The process is laborious and is all done by hand, providing employment to 12 families in the village.

 1 #MadeRight Shirt takes 20kgs of leaves to dye!

 Before dyeing, indigo typically undergoes a long fermentation process in large concrete vats.
 They bubble up, appearing to breathe, and this lifelike reaction is also an assuring indication of its quality.